Strix-nebulosa233/Regarding-the-knowledge-content-operational-procedures-and-effects-of-the-BOMB-LAB-experiment/README.md

 Next, let's go through this experiment step by step.<br>

 ### Analysis before the experiment
 Although the BOMB file declares two files: support.h and phases.h, in practice, the actual problem may only provide an executable file named bomb, and bomb.c may be an incomplete framework file (for example, without support.h and phases.h).
-In such cases, there is no need to compile the source code; instead, the bomb should be disassembled through reverse engineering.<br>
+In such cases, there is no need to compile the source code; instead, the bomb should be disassembled through reverse engineering.
+So, when the compilation fails, don't panic and don't doubt that there's something wrong with the problem; it's a normal occurrence.<br>